nuggie86/First-Project/README.md

 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

+##### User stories
+1. As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
+2. As a new visitor to the website, I want to get infomation on the boxer dog breed like temperment, exercise, history of the breed.
+3. As a new visitor to the website, I want to see gallery images of the dogs to show the different color types and the playful nature of the dog.
+4. As a potential owner of boxer i would like to see helpful links to possibel information i may need.
+5. As a potential owner of boxer i would like to receve a news letter and would hope to see a sign up page.
+6. as a frequent user of the site i would like to see social media links so i can keep up to date on other platforms.

 __The landing page image__